dunfieldlab/dunfieldlab.github.io/_posts/news/2024-10-22-git-and-github-101.markdown

 Here is [a great page](hhttps://stackoverflow.com/questions/927358/how-do-i-undo-the-most-recent-local-commits-in-git){:target="_blank"} on discarding git commits.

 ### Navigating between commits
 Navigating between commits is simple, but one has to be careful.
 Before we start, it's good to be in a clean state with no uncommitted/unstaged changes.
+Also, it is a good practice to commit/discard any changes before any restructuing our git repository.

 git checkout [the name of the sha]